Skip to Content

 When a friend challenges, disagrees with, or fails to meet the narcissist’s expectations, the relationship often takes a turn.
 Narcissists may respond with coldness, withdrawal, or outright hostility.
 They can be incredibly critical and may use tactics like gaslighting, manipulation, and guilt-tripping to maintain control in the relationship.

-See also 11 Signs He’s Not Worth Your Trust
+See also 11 Signs He’s Emotionally Unstable

 Another common trait in these relationships is the lack of reciprocity.
 Narcissists often expect their friends to be available at their convenience, disregarding the other’s needs or feelings.
 This one-sided dynamic can leave friends feeling drained, unappreciated, and emotionally neglected.